 Katherine Riggs is the Chief Executive Officer of Thames Skills Academy, a Group Training Association which supports employers in the Port of London.

-Previously, she was head of Defra’s Strategy and Implementation Unit, creating Defra’s ten-point growth plan to embed the Government’s economic development agenda; developing an overarching strategy for biosecurity, covering animal and plant health; and preparing the department for the 2015 General Election.
+Previously, Katherine was Director of the Thames Vision Project, leading the 12-month project to shape a vision for the River Thames over the next 20 years, covering all its aspects – economic, social and environmental.
+Before joining Port of London she was head of Defra’s Strategy and Implementation Unit, creating Defra’s ten-point growth plan to embed the Government’s economic development agenda; developing an overarching strategy for biosecurity, covering animal and plant health; and preparing the department for the 2015 General Election.
 Previous Government policy roles have included developing and implementing the EU rural development programme; sponsoring the Foresight Global Food Sustainability report; and at the FCO, representing the UK at EU negotiations on agriculture.